 Springfield Truck Accident Facts

-According to modot.org, between 2016 and 2018, there was only one truck accident in Springfield that resulted in a fatality, and 13 truck accidents in Springfield that resulted in serious injuries.
+According to modot.org, in 2020, Missouri experienced a decrease of 16 fatalities resulting from commercial motor vehicle accidents as compared to 2019.
+This resulted in a 2020 fatality rate from commercial motor vehicles of 1.18 (per 100 million vehicle miles), compared to 1.27 in 2019.
 Across the United States, mechanical difficulties are the top cause of truck accidents, especially those related to tires and brakes.
 Other than mechanical issues, most truck accidents are the result of the truck driver’s fatigue, job pressure, aggressive driving, and lack of information regarding the route.
-About half a million truck accidents occur each year, although not all these cause fatalities or serious injuries.
+About half a million truck accidents occur each year, although not all of these cause fatalities or serious injuries.

 Who’s Responsible for Your Truck Accident?